gabeStuk/FRC-Win-Rate-Calculator/README.md

  - requires [python](https://www.python.org/downloads) (tested and verified for 3.12)

 # Note:
- - if not on windows, the `py` shorthand won't work on other OS's, but it's just running a python file after varifying pip is updated properly (so probably `python` or `python3`)
+ - if not on windows, the `py` shorthand won't work on other OS's, but it's just running a python file after verifying pip is updated properly (so probably `python` or `python3`)